I’ve often mentioned how crucial it has been to my recovery that I made basic changes in my work and way of living as a whole.

 As if to prove that, I kept trying to write in my spare time but soon hit a wall of fear that I couldn’t break through.
 My mind stopped working, and I felt only confirmation of the belief that I simply couldn’t do it.

-Donna also pointed me to a post at PsychCentral by Shannon Cutts that gets at these beliefs from a different angle.
+A reader pointed me to a post at PsychCentral by Shannon Cutts that gets at these beliefs from a different angle.
 She refers to the story you tell yourself about what you can and cannot do.
 You relive this story with each choice you make that follows its assumptions.
 You fix yourself into it every time you tell your story to someone else.
 You don’t imagine that you can rewrite it, and so you avoid anything new.

 Jane Chin wrote two posts [alas, no longer available online] I find helpful in thinking about living in a trap like this.
 One talks about Why Failure is Good.
 If you always avoid the possibility of falling short, you will never learn that failures are survivable and can teach resilience.